Yanis77240/hbase/tdp/README.md

 mvn clean package assembly:single -DskipTests -Dhadoop.profile=3.0
 ```

 The command generates a `.tar.gz` file of the release at `./hbase-assembly/target/hbase-2.1.10-TDP-0.1.0-SNAPSHOT-bin.tar.gz`.

+Replace `package` for `install` in the above command to ensure built package is available in your local maven repository post build.

 ## Testing parameters